Population Variance Calculator

 Therefore the sample variance formula becomes the following:

-- xi is the ith data point out of N total data points.
+- is the data point out of total data points.

 |Standard deviation (σ):||0|